rubocop-lts/rubocop-ruby3_1/README.md

 ## 🗿 Stable

 All releases of this gem are stable releases.
-The first version is `1.0.0`.
+We do not release new versions for every release of `rubocop`.
+A typical release cycle for a gem in the `rubocop-lts` family is roughly every six months, though eventually analysis support for an old version of Ruby will be dropped.
+When that happens releases of the `rubocop-lts` gem for that version of Ruby will (mostly) cease.

 ## ✨ Installation